KREAMpresLIQ/DailyRoutine/README.md

 e.g. ```student_score = [78, 65, 89, 86, 55, 91, 64, 89]```

 **Important** you are not allowed to use the max or min functions.
-The output words must match the example. i.e
+The output words must match the example. i.e.

 ```The highest score in the class is: x```